andrewkeller/seano-cli/docs/seano.rst

         ...
       ]
     }

+The top-level dictionary is a copy of ``seano-config.yaml``; this is intended to provide shared (cross-project) renderers project-specific knowledge.
+Examples of such knowledge include the project name, URL, etc.

 We do not yet have a recommended schema of data to store in ``seano``; bear with us while we figure this out.
 To see some of the experiments in this area, take a peek at most of the ``seano``-based `documentation modules in the Mac